6502bench

 Some repetitive formatting tasks can be handled with automatic scripts.
 This is especially useful for inline data, which can confuse the code analyzer.

 An earlier tutorial demonstrated how to manually mark bytes as inline data.
 We're going to do it a faster way.
-For this tutorial, start a new project with the Generic 6502 profile, and in the SourceGen Examples/Tutorial directory select "Tutorial4".
+For this tutorial, start a new project with the Generic 6502 profile, and in the SourceGen Examples/Tutorial directory select "Tutorial4" as the data file.
+You can choose to save the project file or not.

 t4-add-inlinel1